adomani/Syllabus/MA3J9_tentative.md

         <ul>
           <li>The group $\mathcal{D} = \mathbb{R} \otimes S^1$ and the Axiom of Choice.</li>
           <li>The tensor product of $\mathbb{R}$ with rotations by a rational multiple of $\pi$: the subgroup $\mathbb{R} \otimes 2\pi \mathbb{Q}/2\pi\mathbb{Z}$ of $\mathbb{R} \otimes \mathbb{R}/2\pi\mathbb{Z}$.</li>
-          <li>Answer to Hilbert's 3rd problem, using Dehn invariant and explicit computations.</li>
+          <li>Answer to Hilbert’s 3rd problem, using Dehn invariant and explicit computations.</li>
           <li>Comments on non-vanishing of the Dehn invariant of the regular tetrahedron.</li>
         </ul>
       </td>